Introduction to an HRA

 HRAs and Health Insurance Plans

-HRAs are often established with a HDHP for employees.
-However, they can be paired with any type of health plan or used as a stand-alone account.
+Although an HRA plan is usually established with a high deductible health plan (HDHP) for employees, it can be paired with any type of health plan.
+It can also be used as a stand-alone account.
 In addition, HRAs can be offered in conjunction with a health flexible spending arrangement (HFSA).
 Employers decide what other types of products to offer with the HRA.

-The IRS allows HRA funds to be used for any item that qualifies as a medical expense under the Internal Revenue Code (except long-term care services).
+HRA funds can be used for any item qualifying as a medical expense under the Internal Revenue Code (except long-term care services).
 However, it is up to employers to determine whether employees can use HRAs for any of these items or only for medical expenses covered under the employer’s health benefit plan.

 If the employer offers an HRA in conjunction with a HDHP, the employer can decide whether to cover preventive care without requiring employees to meet the HDHP deductible.

-IRS rules allow use of HRA funds for health insurance premiums, long-term care coverage, and qualified medical expenses not covered under another health plan; however, it is up to individual employers to decide whether their employees can use the funds for these purposes.
+According to the IRS, HRA funds can be used to pay health insurance premiums, long-term care coverage, and qualified medical expenses not covered under another health plan, although it is up to employers to decide whether employees can use the funds for these purposes.

 Amounts remaining in the account at the end of the coverage period may be rolled over and used in a subsequent coverage period to pay for allowable medical expenses.
 Employers may not refund any part of an HRA balance to employees.